wtbarras/Messenger/README.md

 ### Installing

-Installing is as simple as cloning or downloading this repository and then run TinCan.
+Installing is as simple as cloning or downloading this repository.

 ## Running the tests